PaulTR/AndroidDemoProjects/README.md

 AndroidDemoProjects
 ===================

+ActivityRecognition: Example of using Google Play Services to recognize a user's activity, such as running, walking, or riding a bicycle.

 AndroidArduinoLEDControl: Android project and Arduino sketch file for controlling 3 different LEDs attached to an Arduino board from an Android device.

 AndroidAutoMedia: Demo for creating a navigation and playback architecture for Android Auto's media items.